meshery/meshery/docs/versions/v0.1/pages/index.md

     <h6><a href="{{ site.baseurl }}/concepts" class="text-black section-title">Concepts</a></h6>
     <ul>
       {% for item in sorted_pages %}
-      {% if item.type=="concepts" and item.list!="exclude" and item.language!="es"and item.url contains 'v0.1' -%}
+      {% if item.type=="concepts" and item.list!="exclude" and item.language!="es" and item.url contains 'v0.1' -%}
         <li><a href="{{ site.baseurl }}{{ item.url }}">{{ item.title }}</a>
         </li>
         {% endif %}